Mathématique: Intergalactic Gate Bridge

 Intergalactic Gate Bridge

 Rodney McKay wants Sam Carter.
 He just does.
-And yeah, he’s talked about wanting her, even if only to himself, ever since he heard about that insane, glorious, genius, brilliant, sparkler of an idea—the way she’d passed an asteroid through the Earth by putting it into hyperspace.
+And yeah, he’s talked about wanting her, even if only to himself, ever since he heard about that insane, glorious, genius, brilliant, sparkler of an idea: the way she’d passed an asteroid through the Earth by putting it into hyperspace.
 Saving the day while respecting momentum.
 Like all the best physicists know how.
-He’d felt the strength of her theory and the skill of her praxis everywhere from his cortex to his toenails.
+He’d felt the strength of her theory and the skill of her praxis from his cortex to his toenails.
 Before he even knew what she looked like or had heard her speak, he’d developed an entire combative love/hate relationship with her in his own mind.
 And then.
 And THEN.
 She’d had the nerve to be gorgeous.
+Smoking hot.
 By anyone’s standards.
-That had been distracting.
+That’d been distracting.
 For years.
 Maybe a decade.
 Maybe a decade and a half.

-But now, striding through the Odyssey’s corridors like he built the place (and he might as well have), he just wants her.
+But now, striding through the Odyssey’s corridors like he built the place (and, yeah, he contributed), he just wants her.
 Not sexually.
 Not romantically.
 He just.
 Wants her.

 The chair.

-That’s what John’s ballistic runs arc out and away from, fall back towards.
+That’s what John’s ballistic runs arc away from, fall back towards.

 And there’s no one for Rodney to tell, other than Jennifer Keller, who, as much as Rodney adores her, comes up with gently delivered observations along the lines of: “Rodney, he’s going through a tough time right now.
 Maybe he just likes going for runs.”